 The Conflict: Central American Cold War Ops

 The most testosterone possible in one movie.
-The HGH oozes from the screen, as two governors and true motley crew of easily identifiable cliche soldiers takes on a huge dreadlocked stealth creature.
+The HGH oozes from the screen, as two governors and a true motley crew of easily identifiable cliche soldiers takes on a huge dreadlocked stealthy creature.
 The crew carries a lot of firepower that looks more appropriate mounted on a helicopter (Old Painless the Chaingun… it has a name!)
 Explosions, harpoons, night vision, and Ah-nold smearing himself in mud.
 I’m getting acne just looking at the pictures this has so much macho in it.
 Others (including three direct sequels/adaptations and two Alien hybrids) try to emulate this, but this is the touchstone for 80’s action

 2. Overlord (2018)

-Last year’s surprisingly effective D-Day meets Nazi mad scientist in a castle movie was an entertaining romp.
+2018’s surprisingly effective D-Day meets Nazi mad scientist in a castle movie was an entertaining romp.
 It’s counterfactual history, because, yes they didn’t integrate the U.S. forces until after WWII, but they didn’t actually find undead super-zombie Nazi soldiers either… so, even, right?
 Charismatic turns by newcomer Jovon Adepo, and Wyatt Russell (I love that Kurt and Goldie named their son Wyatt) help elevate this movie from B-movie to supreme adventure time.
 Just enough gore and scares to satisfy the horror fan, and enough D-Day pyrotechnics to satisfy a war film buff, this was perhaps the best blend of the two genres.

 The Conflict: The Rescue of LV426